Quantifying the structural stability of simplicial homology: Numerical experiments

 \section{Numerical experiments}

-In this section, we provide several synthetic and real-world example applications of the proposed stability algorithms.
+In this section, we provide several synthetic and real-world example applications of the proposed stability algorithm.
 The code for all the examples is available at \href{https://github.com/COMPiLELab/HOLaGraF}{https://github.com/COMPiLELab/HOLaGraF}.
-All experiments are run until the global stopping criterion $|F(\varepsilon,E(t))|<10^{-6}$ is met and the parameters $\mu$ and $\alpha$ are chosen as follows.
-Concerning $\mu$, since the effect of weight perturbations on $\mu_2(\eps, E)$ diminishes with the growth of the network, $F(\eps, E)$ becomes less sensitive to it.
-Thus, in the computations we set $\mu = 0.75 \mu_2$, where $\mu_2$ is the smallest nonzero eigenvalue of the initial Laplacian $\bar L_0$.
+All experiments are run until the global stopping criterion $|F(\varepsilon,E(t))|<10^{-6}$ is met.
+The parameters $\mu$ and $\alpha$ are chosen as follows.
+Concerning $\mu$, we set $\mu = 0.75 \mu_2$, where $\mu_2$ is the smallest nonzero eigenvalue of the initial Laplacian $\bar L_0$.
 As for $\alpha$, we run the $\alpha$-phase described in \Cref{sec:algorithm} with parameters $\eps_0 = 10^{-3}$, $\alpha_*=1$ and $\alpha^*=100$.